Gulaga / Mount Dromedary

-Gulaga, dual-named as Mount Dromedary and also referred to as Mount Gulaga, is mountain located in the south coast region of New South Wales, Australia.
+Gulaga, dual-named as Mount Dromedary and also referred to as Mount Gulaga, is a mountain located in the south coast region of New South Wales, Australia.
 It rises above the village of Central Tilba and is within the Gulaga National Park.
 At its highest point, it measures 806 m above sea level.

 Najanuka / Little Dromedary Mountain, also dual-named, lies 6.37 km to the south-east, and both mountains are of great significance to the local Aboriginal people, the Dhurga-speaking Yuin people.
+The area features the southernmost subtropical rainforest in New South Wales.

 History

 Aboriginal significance

 Gulaga is the place of ancestral origin within the mythology of the Yuin people, the Aboriginal people of the area.
 Gulaga itself symbolises the mother and provides a basis for Aboriginal spiritual identity; the mountain as well as the surrounding area holds particular significance for Aboriginal women.
 For the Yuin people it is seen as a place of cultural origin.
 The mountain is regarded as a symbolic mother-figure providing the basis for the people's spiritual identity.
 Gulaga, the mother, has two sons: Barunguba, also known as Montague Island, and Najanuka, named Little Dromedary by Europeans.
-The story tells that her second son was not allow to go far from home, as his elder brother did, and that Gulaga can see her both her sons in the distance.
+The story tells that her second son was not allow to go far from home, as his elder brother did, and that Gulaga can see both of her sons in the distance.